13

 I have some photos of the devil’s washboard at Aoshima, if you care to add them to your post.
 Let me know.
 Your picture of the gorge at Takachiho is breath taking.
 I regret I have not seen it.

 Takachiho is often overlooked, though much better than Miyazaki City!!!
-Highly recommended!
+Highly recommended! :heart:

-That’s so nice of you, but I guess I took too many photos of the washboard(s) anyways, so it’ll be already hard enough to choose which ones to post.
+That’s so nice of you, but I guess I took too many photos of the washboard(s) anyways, so it’ll be already hard enough to choose which ones to post. :hum:

 Have you posted about your Kyushu trip yet?
-If so, I’d love to read about it!
+If so, I’d love to read about it! :happy:

 I’m really looking forward to your detailed reports!
 I’m also back from my vacation, let’s see when I get to finally posting about it :)

-Oh, where did you end up going?.gif)
+Oh, where did you end up going? :D

-And thank you so much for helping me out again!!
+And thank you so much for helping me out again!! :hearts: *hugs*

 These photos clearly illustrates why Kyushu is one of my dream places in Japan (or the World for that matter).
 I’ve always wanted to travel down the Miyazaki coast, and also visit Yufuin for a good onsen splurge.
 Takachiho is definitely a new one for me, it looks amazing there from your photos :) I can imagine a boat trip there must be awesome!!
 Aaah, and I can imagine champon tastes best in Nagasaki ^_^